-

 Rather than gathering everyone into one conversation all day, the summit intentionally moves through four stages of collaboration:

-Start with affinity groups to surface expertise, barriers, and lived experience within sectors
+Start in breakout rooms based on the role/group you most identify with to surface expertise, barriers, and lived experience within sectors

 Reconnect as a statewide community to learn from one another and identify emerging opportunities